St. Paul Personal Injury Lawyer

 That is why, if the insurance company offers you a settlement amount after your accident, this amount will often tend to be a meager pay-out that barely covers any of your current costs, let alone your future bills resulting from the accident.
 However, if you accept the offer and later discover that this settlement does not cover all your expenses, you cannot ask the insurance company for more money.

 As a result, if the insurance company offers you a settlement amount, you should speak with a skilled St. Paul personal injury attorney before you accept anything.
 Your attorney can review this offer and determine if it is fair to you.
-If it is not, they can go back to the negotiations table with the insurer and fight for an amount that is.
+If it is not, they can go back to the negotiating table with the insurer and fight for an amount that is.

-A right to file a wrongful death claim generally arises when an individual dies because of another party’s intentional or accidental actions.
+The right to file a wrongful death claim generally arises when an individual dies because of another party’s intentional or accidental actions.
 Consequently, if your family member passed away in a St. Paul personal injury accident, you may be able to pursue a wrongful death claim.

 According to Minnesota law, a wrongful death is caused by the acts or omissions of an entity or individual when the person who passed away could have filed a personal injury lawsuit had they lived.
 Instead, when this individual dies, their surviving spouse or next of kin can petition the court to appoint a trustee who can file a wrongful death lawsuit and oversee the distribution of any damages awarded.